 You can read more about this analysis in our detailed story, which establishes the truth that if you want your invested money to work effectively for you, you have to invest it in equities.

 How can I start with smallcases?

-A smallcase is a portfolio of stocks, based on a specific model, theme or idea.
+A smallcase is a portfolio of stocks, based on a specific strategy, theme or idea.
 These stocks are of fundamentally strong and technically sound companies that are selected after they pass our stringent proprietary filters.
 A smallcase contains at the most 20 stocks.
 These points make a smallcase an effective way to invest in equities.

 smallcases can primarily be classified into four broad categories: